tdwg/website/conferences/2024/why-extended-abstract/index.md

 _Note that during and following the conference, your abstract in Oxford Abstracts will only be visible to conference delegates.
 The abstract will require a login to OA to see it, and will not be publicly accessible.
 No DOI will be minted for individual abstracts in OA._
 - Distribution of abstracts under the terms of [Creative Commons attribution licenses](https://creativecommons.org/share-your-work/), either [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) (default) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/) (by request).
 - At least two editors will review and may provide editorial comments for each abstract.
 - Post-publication, readers can comment or ask questions within the Comment tab in the publication.
-Authors may also use the [Comment tab for updates](https://biss.pensoft.net/article/59089/list/13/) or errata.
+Authors may also use the Comment tab for updates (see example [here](https://biss.pensoft.net/article/59089/list/13/)) or errata.
 - To prompt discoverability, all articles, including abstracts, are automatically harvested upon publication by a range of [indexers](https://biss.pensoft.net/), from [AGRICOLA](https://www.nal.usda.gov/agricola) to [ZDB](https://zdb-katalog.de/index.xhtml).
 - Abstracts will be associated with the conference session in which they are presented.
 - Easy to promote your presentation by sharing your abstract on X (formerly Twitter), Facebook, Mendeley, Reddit, or via email with a single click, thanks to share buttons.